 Tipping is treated differently in many nations around the world.
 For instance, due to the sub-minimum wage structure in several countries, such as the United States, tipping is not only a practice but also a crucial source of income for service employees.
-On the other hand, since delivering exceptional service is part of their hospitality-concept, tipping is frequently seen as unnecessary and impolite in Japan.
+On the other hand, since delivering exceptional service is part of their hospitality concept, tipping is frequently seen as unnecessary and impolite in Japan.

 The Moral and Ethical Dimensions of Tipping

-Tipping transcends cultural customs and encroaches into moral and ethical territory.
+Tipping transcends cultural customs and encroaches on moral and ethical territory.
 In situations where tips are expected and make up a significant portion of service workers’ pay, not giving them could be considered unethical.
 It begs the question of whether it is morally acceptable to withhold a tip because of substandard service when it materially affects a worker’s pay.
 Or is it moral to require consumers to make up for low pay by leaving tips?

 When receiving subpar service, patrons frequently choose between expressing their displeasure by withholding gratuities and ensuring the service workers are fairly compensated.
 The ethics of tipping are then murky, and diners are left to compare their moral compass to the unwritten dining etiquette rules.